The enemy of a great product and a great company is one thing: complexity.

 In a company, complexity is what happens when you do things poorly.
 Hiring the wrong people, adding the wrong feature, all make for extra complexity and worse products.

-When you start recklessly adding unnecessary activities, complexity then compounds on itself and before long you are spending your days fixated on things that never mattered in the first place.
+When you start recklessly adding unnecessary activities, complexity then compounds on itself and before long you are spending your days fixated on things that never mattered in the first place, look at this company for more info on healthy products.

 That’s why we are adding a new core principle to the company philosophy: simplicity.